RenrenRihitoRayo/dpl/README.md

 point to the new parser to use.
 Basically making DPL a customizable front end.

-## Added Dic strings to every function...
+## Added Doc strings to every function...

 ## Added syntactic meaning to "_" as a name.